 Inside every 40 year old body is a 20 year old wondering what happenedpub-4561044891259873, DIRECT, f08c47fec0942fa0

 A Registered Dietitian’s low-carb weight loss journey.
-I’m hoping that if I lose the weight, my background knowledge will help me keep it off sans the low-carb diet.
+I’m hoping that if I lose weight, my background knowledge will help me keep it off sans the low-carb diet.
 As a Registered Dietitian, I know the pitfalls of the low-carb diet.
-As a 42 year old women post-childbirth, weighing more than I ever have before, my education is sort of getting a back seat.
-Most people, including myself, can not maintain a low carbohydrate diet forever.
+As a 42-year-old woman post-childbirth, weighing more than I ever have before, my education is sort of getting a back seat.
+Most people, including myself, can not maintain a low-carbohydrate diet forever.
 It’s hard on your vital organs.
-Attempts to abandon the diet will result in rapid weight gain as your metabolism tries to prepare itself for “starvation” in future.
+Attempts to abandon the diet will result in rapid weight gain as your metabolism tries to prepare itself for “starvation” in the future.
 I prefer a vegetarian diet, but eat meat occasionally.
 I preach on plant-based diets because they literally reverse heart disease along with so many additional health benefits.
 On the contrary, I really, really want to lose 23 pounds and I want to lose it fast.

 I need to eat a skinny person